xneyder/ecs_fargate_cloudFormation/README.md

 The purpose of this repository is to be able to build from a single script all the infrastructure to serve a dockerized web application.
 It also includes the pipeline so when developers push changes to the repository it will automatically build the docker image, push it to the ECR repository and then deploy it to the Fargate Service.

-We defined a CloudWatch Alarm to monitor an SQS queue and if the threshold is reached it will trigger and autoscalling target to scale out adding more tasks, and in the other direction if the alarm is cleared it will trigger the scale in to remove ECS tasks.
+We defined a CloudWatch Alarm to monitor an SQS queue and if the threshold is reached it will trigger and auto scaling target to scale out adding more tasks, and in the other direction if the alarm is cleared it will trigger the scale in to remove ECS tasks.

 ## CloudFormation Templates
 ### 1. vpc.yml